| Home | Energy | Nuclear | Electricity | Climate Change | Lighting Control | Contacts | Links |

 R ~ 0.

-An FNR has the additional requirement that:
+An FNR has the additional crucial requirement that, due to thermal expansion of the fuel assembly:

 [dR / dT] < 0

-Hence, when the fuel assembly temperature T rises above the setpoint temperature To the reactivity R becomes less than zero causing the fuel assembly to soon stop emitting heat.
+Hence, when the fuel assembly temperature T rises above the setpoint temperature To the reactivity R becomes less than zero causing the fuel assembly to soon stop emitting fission heat.
 Assuming that there is a thermal load constantly removing heat from the sodium pool the fuel assembly will then start cooling.
 As the fuel assembly temperature T falls below the setpoint temperature To the reactivity again becomes positive causing the fuel assembly to soon emit much more heat.
 That heat will raise the fuel assembly temperature back toward To.
-These effects combine to cause the fuel assembly temperature to quickly converge to the setpoint temperature To.
+These effects combine to cause the fuel assembly temperature to quickly converge to the fuel assembly setpoint temperature To.

 FUEL ASSEMBLY GEOMETRY:

-If the the assembly of fissionable atoms is shaped like a thin pancake the outside surface area of the assembly is large compared to its volume, so most of the emitted neutrons escape from the assembly without being captured by other atoms, making R less than zero, which causes N to exponentially decrease over time.
+If the the assembly of fissionable atoms is shaped like a thin pancake the surface area of the assembly is large compared to its volume, so most of the emitted neutrons escape from the assembly without being captured by other atoms, making R less than zero, which causes N to exponentially decrease over time.

 If the assembly of atoms is shaped like a sphere, which has a relatively small outside surface area as compared to its volume, then R can be greater than zero, which causes N to exponentially increase over time.
 That situation is known as a rapid chain reaction.

-we can slowly move the two fissile fuel pancakes slightly closer together which reduces their ratio of outside surface area to volume.
-As a result R becomes slightly greater than zero and the number of free neutrons exponentially increases causing a brief large increase in N and hence in the thermal power emitted by fission reactions.
-This thermal power heats the fissile fuel causing it to thermally expand, so that the fissile atoms move further apart.
-In effect the ratio of surface area to volume of the assembly of fissile atoms increases with increasing temperature which reduces R back to below zero.
+We can build such an assembly at room temperature and immerse it in a pool of liquid sodium with the two fissile fuel pancakes separated.
+Then we can slowly move the two fissile fuel pancakes closer together which reduces their combined ratio of outside surface area to volume.
+As the two pancakes start to merge R becomes slightly greater than zero and the number of free neutrons exponentially increases causing a brief large increase in N and hence in the thermal power emitted by fission reactions.
+This thermal power heats the fissile fuel assembly and contained coolant causing it to thermally expand, so that the fissile fuel and coolant atoms move further apart.
+In effect the ratio of surface area to volume of the fuel assembly increases with increasing temperature which reduces R back to below zero.
 This reduction in R stops the nuclear fission and hence the heat output.
-However now the fissile atoms are hotter than they were at time:
+However now the fuel assembly has increased in temperature.

 R = 0: